burkfers/qmk_userspace_features/maccel/readme.md

 The debug console will print your current DPI setting and variable settings, as well as the acceleration factor, the input and output velocity, and the input and output distance.

-Finally, linearity across diferrent user-CPI settings works better when pointer task throttling is enforced, ie. add something like this in your `config.h`:
+Finally, linearity across different user-CPI settings works better when pointer task throttling is enforced, ie. add something like this in your `config.h`:

 ```c
 // Fixed pointer-task frequency needed for consistent acceleration across different user CPIs.